10 Questions to Ask Your Surgeon Before Gallbladder Surgery

 Bring someone with you.
 A family member or friend can listen, take notes, and ask questions you might forget in the moment.

 Bring all your existing reports and scans.
-If you have already had an ultrasound, blood tests, or been seen at another hospital — bring everything.
+If you have already had an ultrasound or blood tests or been seen at another hospital, bring everything.
 Dr. Kapil Agrawal will review it all.

 Do not leave without understanding the next step clearly.
 Before you leave our clinic, you should know exactly what your diagnosis is, why surgery is or is not recommended, what the next steps are, and who to call if you have further questions.